 2000-2010, Dekora and Fairy Kei

 In the early 2000s, two very colorful trends appeared.
 Dekora, from the word “decoration” is mostly about using as many cute and colorful accessories as you can, to add to your already colorful outfit.
-The Fairy Kei style is a bit similar, but distinguished by mainly using pastel colors with an emphasis on the kawaii side, with a lot of cute accessories.
+The Fairy Kei style is a bit similar.
+However distinguished by mainly using pastel colors with an emphasis on the kawaii side, with a lot of cute accessories.
 Like the Lolita subculture, it has now almost disappear, but you can still witness it sometimes around Harajuku.

 The past few years have seen some new trends emerging, such as Genderless key : where the frontiers between masculine and feminine are blurred, giving birth to many androgynous looks on the streets, and boys to adopt a more neutral, or feminine look.